JasonSwingen/js-outdoors/_posts/2020-06-22-fly-fishing-for-bass-in-mn.markdown

 Poppers like the **Boogle Bug**, **Double Barrel Popper**, and **Dahlburg Diver** <a target="_blank" rel="noreferrer" href="https://www.greatlakesflyfish.com/product/bad-ass-frog-dahlberg-diver-2/">(buy online)</a> imitate frogs and bugs and are intended to float on the surface.
 They will gurgle and splash when stripped drawing the attention of nearby bass.
 Fishing topwater poppers are probably *the most exciting way to catch bass* as you get to watch these fish blow up on your fly.
 Sometimes they will fly completely out of the water to attack your popper and other times they will just sip it under, so you'll need to pay attention.
 Make sure you give them a second to take your fly under before setting the hook.
 The best time to use poppers is on a calm day in the morning and evening.
 I usually like to start my day with a popper.

 <div class="notice-protip"><div class="tip">Strip set, don't trout set.</div> Once a fish eats your popper pause for a half-second, then set the hook by pulling the line and resist the temptation to lift the rod.
 If the fish didn't have the popper in its mouth your fly will only move a foot allowing it to come back around for another attempt.<br> <b>Bonus Tip:</b> Pinch the barb on your poppers (and all of your bass flies).
 If a pike bites you off there is a chance that it will come unhooked and you can get your popper back!
-Barbless hooks do less damage to a fish's mouth and will allow you to get the fish unhooked to you can quickly get back to fishing!
+Barbless hooks do less damage to a fish's mouth and will allow you to get the fish unhooked so you can quickly get back to fishing!
 </div>

 It can be hard to do, but when fishing poppers cast out and make one good foot-long strip to call attention to your popper, then let it sit for five, ten, or even 15 seconds before stripping it again.